 Fashion

-Puig's stock price soars on the news of a possible merger with Estée Lauder
+Puig's stock price soars amid a possible merger with Estée Lauder

 The president of Puig, Marc Puig.

-A merger would create an industry giant with a market capitalization of over €30 billion.
-Estée Lauder is almost three times larger than Puig, and, as is always the case, the shares of the larger company, in this instance Estée Lauder, fell by 7.72% on the US stock exchange.
-Conversely, as is typical, the shares of the smaller company, in this case Puig, soared on the trading floor.
+A merger between the two companies would create an industry giant with a market capitalization of over €30 billion.
+Estée Lauder is almost three times larger than Puig, and, as is typical in these cases, shares of the larger company fell 7.72% on the US stock exchange on Monday, with the decline intensifying yesterday.
+Conversely, as is customary, shares of the smaller company, in this case Puig, soared.

 stats